 Spongy Feel Underfoot

 A clear sign of a severe grub infestation is when the lawn feels spongy as you walk over it.
+Lawn grubs bury themselves in the soil during the day and emerge at night to feed, causing the turf to feel spongy.
 This sensation is due to the significant damage to the root system, which reduces the turf’s stability and density.
 The sponginess results from the turf layer becoming detached from its soil base because there are not enough healthy roots to anchor it firmly.

 One of the most visible signs of grub activity is the appearance of irregular brown patches on your lawn.
+These patches are often caused by the larvae of greyish brown moths, small insects that lay eggs in healthy lawns.
 These patches occur because the damaged roots cannot effectively absorb water or nutrients, causing the grass to die off in spots.
 These patches may expand and merge over time if the infestation is not addressed, leading to extensive damage to the lawn’s appearance.

 Increased Bird Activity

 An increase in bird activity on your lawn can also indicate the presence of grubs.
+Greyish brown moths fly around lawns searching for optimal spots to lay their eggs, leading to grub infestations.
 Birds feed on grubs and may be seen pecking at the grass more frequently.
 While this natural pest control can help reduce grub numbers, excessive bird activity can further stress the lawn and exacerbate damage, especially if the turf is already weakened.

 Managing Grub Infestations

-Here’s what you can do if you suspect a grub infestation:
+Here’s what you can do if you suspect a grub infestation and are focused on controlling lawn grubs:

 1. Confirm the Infestation